 The board-certified and fellowship-trained cardiologists at the Norton Children’s Heart Institute pediatric catheterization lab typically perform ablations on children age 4 and older.
 However, our pediatric electrophysiologists also perform ablations on babies when necessary.

 Your child will be sedated (asleep) and won’t feel any pain during the procedure.
 Your child may be able to go home the same day.

-Medication can help arrhythmias, but ablation can fix the problem permanently.
+Medication can help arrhythmias, but ablation can fix the issue permanently.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.
 Our pediatric cardiologists and pediatric electrophysiologists will know when it is best to treat your child’s arrhythmia with medications, and when it is best to proceed to cardiac ablation.